FoxyCart/foxycart-craft/README.md

 ### HMAC

-To enable HMAC encryption, simply wrap any links or forms (or your whole page if desired) in `{% hmac %}` and `{% endhmac %}` tags.
+To enable HMAC validation, simply wrap any links or forms (or your whole page if desired) in `{% hmac %}` and `{% endhmac %}` tags.
 Note that the add to cart requires a code.
-For more information see [this page](http://wiki.foxycart.com/static/redirect/price_validation "FoxyCart wiki on HMAC encryption")
+For more information see [this page](http://wiki.foxycart.com/static/redirect/price_validation "FoxyCart wiki on link/form validation")

 ### Events